Making an employee quit is way more difficult than hiring an employee.

 - Trying the blaming game always

-- Not providing exact information of the project and get pissed when expectations are not met
+- Not providing exact information on the project and get pissed when expectations are not met

 - Making ties mandatory for men

-- Take the side of a friend as he is a good company to him.
+- Take the side of a friend as he is a good company for him.

-- Insist employees to join his wife’s silly Barbecue
+- Insist employees join his wife’s silly Barbecue

-- Giving bigger breaks to few employees and lesser to others
+- Giving bigger breaks to a few employees and lesser to others

 - Giving free advice even if you do not need it